Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: The preconditioned proximal point method

-It is worth reiterating that in the preceding theorem, all results except the final one apply even when only a subset of $\zer T$ are oblique weak Minty solutions.
-Most notably, \Cref{it:pppa:subseq} states that in our setting the limit points of $\seq{\bar x^k}$ are zeros of $T$, which do not have to be oblique weak Minty solutions.
-The significance of this result is highlighted by the first part of the following example, where this convergence behavior is observed in practice (see also \Cref{fig:example-ppa-wmvi}).
-Additionally, the second part of this example (where $f \equiv 1$) demonstrates the tightness of our results.
+It is worth reiterating that all results from \cref{thm:pppa} except the final one apply even when only a subset of $\zer T$ are oblique weak Minty solutions.
+Most notably, \Cref{it:pppa:subseq} states that the limit points of $\seq{\bar z^k}$ are zeros of $T$, which do not have to be oblique weak Minty solutions.
+The significance of this result is highlighted by the second part of the following example, where this convergence behavior is observed in practice (see also \Cref{fig:ex:pppa:toy}).
+The first part of this example demonstrates the tightness of our results by considering a simple linear inclusion related to saddle point problems.
+The details are deferred to \Cref{detail:ex:pppa:toy}. \ifspringer\else Supplementary code for the numerical examples presented in this work can be found on \href{https://github.com/brechtevens/Minty-DRS-examples}{GitHub}. \fi